halftheopposite/tutorial-app/README.md

 # tutorial-app

-This repository is the result of a three parts tutorial to guide you through setting up a basic web application using Yarn's workspace, TypeScript, esbuild, Express, and React.
+This repository is the result of a 3-part tutorial to guide you through setting up a basic web application using Yarn's workspace, TypeScript, esbuild, Express, and React.

 **Links to articles:**